 There are signs dotted around that highlight the history of the castle.
 We found the audio guide very useful, L actually spent alot of time listening and began reciting the history of Ashby Castle out loud!

 The grounds are surrounded by lush green trees that are beginning to change with the turn of the seasons.
-The area so beautiful and picaresque, so picaresque in fact that I was stung by nettles trying to get a photo of some mushrooms!
+The area so beautiful and picaresque, so picturesque in fact that I was stung by nettles trying to get a photo of some mushrooms!

 We spent around an hour and a half exploring Ashby Castle.
 I’m so pleased we decided to visit again.
 We will definitely be returning in the future.